FINDING DAILY CALM | 12 ways to carve out small moments of peace in your week

 Make more of breakfast

-the start of a new day brings a new energy for us all, and I've been harnessing this by making the most out of breakfast times together as a family.
-We'll sit together, lay the table, use a teapot, we'll have our usual cereal, but toast or croissants as well.
-Without the rush of the school run we can take a little more time.
-For me, it also then takes the pressure off having a family supper every evening, so if a TV dinner creeps in every now and again, I'm okay with that.
+The start of a new day brings a new energy for us all, and I've been harnessing this by making the most out of breakfast times together as a family – especially at weekends, when we have more time.
+We'll sit together, lay the table and use a teapot.
+We'll have our usual cereal, but toast or croissants as well.
+For me, it also takes the pressure off having a family supper every evening, so if a TV dinner creeps in every now and again, I'm OK with that.

 Get out in nature

 The moment we as a family head out the door and into the fresh air, the whole experience – listening to the birds, soaking up some sunshine – is so beneficial.
 Getting outside is a balm for the mind and body, so if you’re feeling overwrought, try taking a walk.
 Just 10 minutes in the woods, or your local park, can make all the difference.

 By this I don't mean a strict structure, but a loose cycle to your day.
 For us, this brings anchoring moments in the day that we're all aware will happen at a rough time.
 This could be a coffee break at 11am or even a daily meditation; whatever helps to root your schedule within a series of comfort-giving rituals.

 Channel your rest & digest response

 In stressful times, our bodies are all too familiar with the primal fight-or-flight response; and yet we all have the ability to uncover its answering antidote; rest and digest.
 Deep breathing can be a great way of channelling this deep-rooted recall.
 Breath in through your nose for four beats, hold for four, then breath out through your mouth for eight (whooshing sound optional!).
 Repeat several times, and your body can’t help but start to relax – especially if you focus on lengthening the time of each breath.

 Use your hands